Homological algebra of Nakayama algebras and 321-avoiding permutations: Relation to 321-avoiding permutations and proofs

 Since $\pi$ is a $321$-avoiding permutation, we must fill the missing entries in increasing order.
-It is $i_1<\pi(i_1)$ and, hence, we first fill the entries with the numbers $1, 2,\dots, i_1-1$.
+We have $i_1<\pi(i_1)$ and, hence, we first fill the entries with the numbers $1, 2,\dots, i_1-1$.
 Therefore, the permutation takes the following form:

 Therefore, we have at this point $i_1-1$ fixed points.
 We now consider the indices $i_r+1, i_r+2, \dots, n$.
 Firstly, we notice that in this last part of the permutation we have to fill $n-i_r$ entries.
 Since $i_r<\pi(i_r)$, among the numbers, with which we fill these entries in increasing order, are the numbers (in decreasing order) $n, n-1, \dots,\pi(i_r)+1$.
 The only possible choice is the following: